Achille Castiglioni

-Achille Castiglioni (/it/; 16 February 1918 – 2 December 2002) was an Italian architect and designer of furniture, lighting, radiograms and other objects.
+Achille Castiglioni (/it/; 1918 – 2002) was an Italian architect and designer.
+He is known for his furniture, lighting, radiograms and other objects, many of which are considered icons of post-war Italian design.
 As a professor of design, he advised his students "If you are not curious, forget it.
 If you are not interested in others, what they do and how they act, then being a designer is not the right job for you."
+(Note: Se non siete curiosi, lasciate perdere.
+Se non vi interessano gli altri, ciò che fanno e come agiscono, allora quello del designer non è un mestiere per voi.)

 Early life and education

 Castiglioni was born on 16 February 1918 in Milan, in Lombardy in northern Italy.
 He was the third son of the sculptor Giannino Castiglioni and his wife Livia Bolla.
-His elder brothers Livio and Pier Giacomo were both architects.